-Stone Child College is committed to meeting the needs of the community, tribal members, tribal programs, and is dedicated to helping promote pride in each tribal member's Chippewa Cree heritage.
+Stone Child College is committed to meeting the needs of the community tribal programs and is dedicated to helping promote pride in Chippewa Cree culture and language.
 Our Mission Statement is a testimony of this feeling of pride in our community.